-Intended learning outcomes should state what students should be able to do or attain upon completion of the subject.
+Intended learning outcomes should state what students should be able to do or attain upon subject completion.
 Subject outcomes are expected to contribute to the attainment of the overall programme outcomes.

 The syllabus should adequately address the intended learning outcomes.
-At the same time over-crowding of the syllabus should be avoided.
+At the same time, overcrowding of the syllabus should be avoided.